 Tip #4: Pump it up with more than just text

 If you have access to rich push notifications, you can stand out from the crowd of push notifications popping up on the phones of your audience.
 Consider the possibility of including photos, GIFs, videos, etc. as part of your message.
 You also can play off of the attachment in the text itself, letting the image tell part of the story.
-Including an attention-grabbing image can improve a push notification response rate by 57 percent, according to Braze.
+Including an attention-grabbing image can improve a push notification click-through rate by 56 percent.

 Emojis are another option to play with, which can help you reduce your character count and also help convey mood, emotion or theme.